 Australian Shepherds are very intelligent.
-They are also a herding breed.
+They’re also a herding breed.
 Given that they were bred to do work, you can expect an Australian Shepherd puppy to have a lot of energy.
 These traits make them ideal obedience students.

 Australian Shepherd puppies normally take very quickly to training.
-While teaching them, it is not just important to teach them the basic commands like sit, stay, and lie down; you need to teach them limits as well.
+While teaching them, it’s not just important to teach them the basic commands like sit, stay, and lie down; you need to teach them limits as well.

 This intelligent breed always finds a problem to a solution.
-For example, if your Australian Shepherd puppy sees something on the other side of the backyard fence they want to chase, they will find a way over or under–or through–the fence.
+For example, if your Australian Shepherd puppy sees something on the other side of the backyard fence that they want to chase, they will find a way over or under — or through — the fence.

 Training won’t just help keep your Australian Shepherd puppy well-behaved, either.
 It will help keep them mentally stimulated and prevent boredom.
 That will go a long way in curbing destructive behaviors when they try to make their own fun.